youngrichu/quicksnip/snippets/python/sqlite-database/insert-data-into-sqlite-table.md

 ---
-Title: Insert Data into Sqlite Table
+title: Insert Data into Sqlite Table
-Description: Inserts a row into a specified SQLite table using a dictionary of fields and values.
+description: Inserts a row into a specified SQLite table using a dictionary of fields and values.
-Author: e3nviction
+author: e3nviction
-Tags: python,sqlite,database,utility
+tags: python,sqlite,database,utility
 ---

 ```py